 - Effective 9/1/03, the first nine (9) hours earned by examination (that is, credit earned on the basis of AP courses, CLEP or credit granted for high SAT or ACT scores) DO NOT COUNT as hours attempted.

 - If you took a course to meet an ROTC requirement and the course was also not required for your degree, the course is not included in the hours attempted.

-- Courses taken abroad through U.T.
-Austin's reciprocal exchange program for which the student receives residence credit and pays U.T.
-Austin tuition (SAB registrations) will apply as courses taken at a Texas public institution.
+- Courses taken abroad through the university's reciprocal exchange program for which the student receives residence credit and pays University of Texas at Austin tuition (SAB registrations) will apply as courses taken at a Texas public institution.
 Courses taken through the affiliated studies programs (AS registrations) for which the student receives transfer credit from foreign institutions will disqualify a student from consideration for a rebate.
 If you exceeded the minimum required hours due only to a study abroad class, you are NOT eligible for the Tuition Rebate, however, you may be eligible for an institutional award of $1,000.